Kampala: Cultural institutions

 One of the most notable sites is the Kasubi Tombs, a UNESCO World Heritage Site and the burial grounds of the Buganda kings.

 The Independence Monument, located in the heart of Kampala, is a symbol of Uganda's freedom from colonial rule.

 Shopping and entertainment

 Kampala is also known for its vibrant shopping scene, offering everything from traditional crafts to modern fashion.
 Owino market (also known as St Balikuddembe market) is one of the largest and busiest markets in Uganda, where one can find an array of goods including clothes, shoes, and fresh produce.

-The city is also filled with a number of shopping malls, such as Acacia Mall, Arena Mall, and Village Mall.
+The city is also filled with a number of shopping malls, such as Acacia Mall in kamwookya, Arena Mall in Nsambya, and Village Mall in bugolobi.

 Wandegeya Market is located near Makerere University.
 There is also Nakasero Market, one of Africa's largest and liveliest.

 Kampala's nightlife is another aspect of the city's leisure that cannot be overlooked.
 The city is alive with music and dance, with numerous bars, clubs, and lounges offering entertainment late into the night.
 Kabalagala and Kololo are popular areas for nightlife.